vtrevino/ogmapper/README.md

         # This should generate a binary in dist/Release

 ### Compiling ogMapper on Linux
-Assuming Xcode command line tools and brew are already installed and WFA2 library is copied in the ogMapper/lib folder:
+Assuming c/c++ compilers are installed and WFA2 library is copied in the ogMapper/lib folder:

         cd ogMapper
         make clean